eanene/everly-demo/README.md

   --nodes 2 \
   --node-type t2.large
 ```
-- A real domain name (with an A record - demo.ebuka.io) is used for the inggress controller.
+- A real domain name (with an A record - demo.ebuka.io) is used for the ingress controller.
 This domain was created and is being hosted in Route 53
 - The Cluster has two applications (microservices) running on it. everly-app and everly-app-2
 ```
 helm create <name-of-app>